AyushShrivstava/SpiroMask_DIY/0.Configure_NanoSenseBLE/readme.md

-# Configuring Arduino Nano Sense BLE to work with Edge Impulse.
+# Configuring Arduino Nano Sense BLE

-## What is edge impulse?
+## What is Edge Impulse?

-With Edge Impulse, you can collect sensor data from edge devices, preprocess and label the data, and then use it to train machine learning models.
-The platform supports a wide range of sensor inputs, including accelerometers, gyroscopes, magnetometers, audio, and more.
-It also offers various signal processing and feature extraction capabilities to derive meaningful insights from the collected data.
+ Edge Impulse is a platform that enables you to collect sensor data from edge devices, preprocess and label the data, and train machine learning models.
+It supports various sensors like accelerometers, gyroscopes, magnetometers, and audio.

-## Setting up Arduino Nano Sense BLE.
+## Configuring Arduino Nano Sense BLE to work with Edge Impulse

-Follow the steps available on Edge Impulse website to configure your Arduino Nano Sense BLE to work with Edge Impulse. link to the website -> [Arduino Nano 33 BLE Sense](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/arduino-nano-33-ble-sense)
+1. To set up your Arduino Nano Sense BLE with Edge Impulse, follow the instructions provided on the Edge Impulse website.
+You can find specific guidance for the Arduino Nano 33 BLE Sense [here](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/arduino-nano-33-ble-sense).

-## Setting the gain of the Arduino Nano BLE sense microphone.
+2. Adjusting the gain of the Arduino Nano BLE Sense microphone may be necessary to prevent audio clipping.
+This can be done by modifying the Edge Impulse firmware for Arduino Nano 33 BLE Sense.

-We had to change the gain of the Microphone as the gain set in ```Edge Impulse firmware for Arduino Nano 33 BLE Sense``` was too high for our purposes and Audio samples were getting clipped.
-To change the gain of the microphone, we had to change the value of ```MIC_GAIN``` in ```Edge Impulse firmware for Arduino Nano 33 BLE Sense``` to 40 (or 30).
-This can be done by following the steps below:

-1. Get the Edge Impulse firmware from their open sourse repository [firmware-arduino-nano-33-ble-sense](https://github.com/edgeimpulse/firmware-arduino-nano-33-ble-sense).
-The repository is also mentioned in the [Arduino Nano 33 BLE Sense](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/arduino-nano-33-ble-sense) page of Edge Impulse website.
-(This information is provided here just in case the link changes in future.)
-A version of this also available in this repository in the folder [1.Arduino_Firmware]()
+   - Obtain the Edge Impulse firmware from their open-source repository [firmware-arduino-nano-33-ble-sense](https://github.com/edgeimpulse/firmware-arduino-nano-33-ble-sense).

+   - Locate the file "ei_microphone.cpp" in the "src/sensors" folder of the firmware.

-2. To set the gain of the hardware microphone, open the file ```"1.Arduino_Firmware\src\sensors\ei_microphone.cpp"``` in a text editor and change the value of ```PDM.setGain``` to 40 (or 30).
-Please be aware there will twice such lines in the file.
-Change both of them.
+   - Open the file in a text editor and change the value of "PDM.setGain" to 40.
+Update both occurrences of this line in the file.

-3. Follow the steps mentioned in the [firmware-arduino-nano-33-ble-sense](https://github.com/edgeimpulse/firmware-arduino-nano-33-ble-sense) repository to build and flash the firmware.
-It is advised to follow the linux path as windows version of the build script did not work for us.

-    **NOTE**: We have provided a few copies of the file with the gain set to various values in the folder [2.PreBuilt_Firmware]().
-You can use these files and directly flash them to the Arduino Nano board.
+   - Save the file after making the changes.

+3. Build and flash the modified firmware to your Arduino Nano board by following the instructions provided in the [firmware-arduino-nano-33-ble-sense](https://github.com/edgeimpulse/firmware-arduino-nano-33-ble-sense) repository.
+If you encounter any issues, it is recommended to use the Linux path for building the firmware.

+Alternatively, you can use the pre-built firmware files provided in the "2.PreBuilt_Firmware" folder, where different gain values have been set.
+Flashing these files directly to your Arduino Nano board can save you the trouble of modifying and building the firmware.

+By following these steps, you will be able to configure your Arduino Nano Sense BLE to work seamlessly with Edge Impulse.

-### **Enjoy working with Edge Impulse.**
+### **Enjoy working with Edge Impulse!**